 Additional information about rental rates

-We DO NOT levy any additional charges (with the exception of the required state taxes) above the nightly rate of $110.
-All basic services and amenities such as cleaning, wi-fi, TV, pool use, etc. are included within the posted rates.
+We don't levy any additional charges above the nightly rate (with the exception of the required state taxes).
+All services and amenities such as cleaning, laundry, wi-fi, TV, pool use, snorkel and beach gear, etc. are INCLUDED within the posted rates.

 100% refund if canceled at least 30 days before arrival date.